-Save money by making your own homemade coconut cashew Quest bar with this quick and easy recipe.
-These low carb all natural protein bars are simple to make.
+Save money by making this DIY homemade Quest bar recipe.
+These low carb all natural coconut cashew protein bars are quick and easy to make.

-After my first attempt at making homemade protein bars was somewhat of a failure since the protein per serving was too low, I am happy to declare victory on my second try with this homemade coconut cashew Quest bar recipe.
-I will admit that I probably spend way too much money on protein bars.
+My first attempt at making gluten free protein bars was somewhat of a failure since the protein per serving was too low.
+But, I’m happy to declare victory on my second try with these DIY Quest bars.
+Looking back, I have to admit that I spent way too much money on protein bars.

 The reason is because there are very few choices when it comes to all natural low carb protein bars.
-My favorite are Quest bars and they are very expensive.
-Not all of the Quest bar flavors are all natural either.
+My favorite are Quest Nutrition bars and they are very expensive.
+And, not all of the Quest bar flavors are all natural either.

 The current flavors of low carb Quest bars that are all natural are Strawberry Cheesecake, Lemon Cream Pie, Coconut Cashew, Cinnamon Roll, and Chocolate Peanut Butter.
 These bars typically cost over $2 each which can really add up.